 Little is more unattractive than yoga pants that are faded, saggy, snagged or covered with balls of fuzz.
 The exception, of course, is yoga pants that shrank in the wash and were then stretched back over lower extremities that have never met a yoga mat.

 With the price of some yoga pants, you need them to last.
 So how can you have Zen yoga pants and leggings?
-Follow these five tips:
+Follow these tips:

 Skip the Heat